Leonathal/MSS-ASS/Readme.md

 - a working application in accordance to presented diagrams:
   - 2 appropriate design patterns implemented
   - a working demo

- # The platform supports different users/roles (eg. admin, facilitator, player)
+ # Problem description
- There are different types of events (eg. indoor/outdoor, 1v1/2v2/11v11, coop or vs, etc).
+ The platform supports different users/roles (eg. admin, facilitator, player) There are different types of events (eg. indoor/outdoor, 1v1/2v2/11v11, coop or vs, etc).
  For each event there can be one or more facilitator who will conduct a particular sports activity.
  Players can make requests to enrol or can be assigned to activities automatically based on their set preferences